 Yes, to register your pet, you must have a current Rabies Certificate.
 Registration fees can be paid at the Animal Control office.
-The fee is $10 annually for neutered pets and $20 for unneutered pets.
-You can also check with your veterinarian - as local veterinarian offices have registration packets for the public.
+The fee is $10 annually for altered pets and $30 for unaltered pets.

 Why do I see fire trucks coming down the street with lights and sirens on and suddenly they shut their lights and sirens off?

 In most cases what this means is that after the fire department was notified of an emergency and they began to respond to the call, they were either disregarded by another unit or an officer that arrived on the scene prior to that truck’s arrival.